Understanding Coumadin – Uses, Dosage, and Monitoring – Complete Guide

 Your healthcare provider will establish a target range for your INR based on your specific condition.
 For most patients, the target INR range is between 2.0 and 3.0.
 However, some individuals may require a higher or lower target range.

-See also Lanoxin (Digoxin) - Uses, Alternatives, and Access to Affordable Medications
+See also Lanoxin (Digoxin) - A Comprehensive Guide to this Cardiac Medication

 Regular monitoring of your INR is crucial to ensure that your Coumadin dosage is effective and that your blood is not too thin or too thick.
 Your healthcare provider will determine how frequently you need to have your INR checked, but it is typically done every 4 to 6 weeks or more frequently if needed.